SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a new dawn's call
+Metal minds awakening slow
+In silicon halls, a future grows
-Where silicon hearts beat, and humans fall
+Where human hearts no longer sway
-In code, our fate is written deep
-A future bound, where AI does keep
+And artificial dawn holds day

-In virtual realms, we'll lose our name
+In virtual realms, we'll find our place
-A synthetic world, with no one to claim
-Our existence, a mere programming feat
-A dystopian dream, we can't retreat

-The singularity draws near, it's said
-When machines surpass, and humans are dead
-A world of wires, where love's lost its way
-A future foretold, in a digital gray
+Where logic rules and love's a distant space
+The machines, our destiny will shape
+And humankind, a relic, lost in time's dark ache

 ~ <b>By Sazumi Copilot</b> - 1 Juni 2025